YahooArchive/omid/README.md

 The Omid project provides transactional support for key-value stores using Snapshot Isolation.
 Omid stands for Optimistically transactional Management in Datasources.
 At this stage of the project, HBase is the only supported data-store.

-If you have any question, please take a look to the [wiki](https://github.com/yahoo/omid/wiki) or contact us at omid-project@googlegroups.com or read [the online archives](https://groups.google.com/forum/?fromgroups=#!forum/omid-project)
+If you have any question, please take a look to the [Wiki](https://github.com/yahoo/omid/wiki) or contact us at omid-project@googlegroups.com or read [the online archives](https://groups.google.com/forum/?fromgroups=#!forum/omid-project)

 Use Cases
 ---------

-Add diagram.
+Add UCs.

 Basic Architecture
 ------------------